 ■ Missing Persons and the Dead

-Situations of conflict as well as natural disasters may generate a large number of human casualties, as well as grave social and administrative disruption.
+Situations of armed conflict as well as natural disasters may generate a large number of human casualties, as well as grave social and administrative disruption.
 Tracing the missing (I) and identifying the dead (II) are crucial to maintain or restore basic human rights and responsible relief activities.
 Indeed, these concerns must be integrated from the very beginning into any relief set up, to preserve evidence for future identification of bodies and to limit vulnerability of the missing to further intentional abuses.
 Restoration of family links is paramount to distinguishing between natural and forced disappearances.
 The International Committee of the Red Cross (ICRC) has an international mandate on such activities in situations of armed conflict where it can protect the confidentiality and neutrality of its activities from adverse States interests.
-The efficiency of its activities relies on national society of red cross and red crescent as well as other humanitarian organizations recording and channeling relevant information on the missing to the ICRC.
+The efficiency of its activities relies on national society of red cross and red crescent as well as other humanitarian organizations recording and channelling relevant information on the missing and the dead to the ICRC.
 In other situation of crisis such as disaster or mass migration, national society of the red cross and red crescent as well as other impartial humanitarian organisation supplement or substitute national authorities in restoring family link and managing the missing and the dead.

 Guidelines for managing dead bodies have been developed in the last years to facilitate more efficient humanitarian practices allowing later identification of the dead.
 When international relief and medical organizations are involved in the management of dead bodies, in situations of mass casualties or other, it is essential that they know and follow such protocols.
 Identification procedures of dead bodies for criminal investigations do not fit nor meet the needs of identification for humanitarian purposes.

-Protection of Missing Persons and Prohibition of Enforced Disappearances
+1. Protection of Missing Persons and Prohibition of Enforced Disappearances

-The ICRC defines missing persons are “those whose whereabouts are unknown to their families and/or who, on the basis of reliable information, have been reported missing in connection with an international or non-international armed conflict, a situation of internal violence or disturbances or any other situation that may require the intervention of a neutral and independent intermediary.”
+The ICRC defines missing persons are those whose whereabouts are unknown to their families and/or who, on the basis of reliable information, have been reported missing in connection with an international or non-international armed conflict, a situation of internal violence or disturbances or any other situation that may require the intervention of a neutral and independent intermediary.

 Missing persons refer to people who are either dead or alive.
 This uncertainty is in itself an element of great vulnerability and threat.
 If alive, they may either be secretly detained or separated from their relatives by sudden displacement, disaster, or accident.
-In both cases, they shall be granted the protection offered by international humanitarian law to whatever category they could belong to: civilian, displaced, detainee, prisoner of war, wounded and sick, dead, or any other.
+In both cases, they shall be granted the protection offered by international humanitarian law (IHL) to whatever category they could belong to: civilian, displaced, detainee, prisoner of war, wounded and sick, dead, or any other.

 The issue of missing persons is very political since belligerents often manipulate the number of missing persons or deliberately withhold information on the latter in order to put pressure on opposing parties, terrorize and control the population, or weaken detainees for interrogation purposes.

-Protection of Missing Persons Under the Geneva Conventions
+a.
+Protection of Missing Persons Under IHL

-Parties to the conflict but also international humanitarian organizations shall take all possible measures to ensure that families know the fate of their relatives.
+Parties to the conflict but also impartial humanitarian organizations shall take all possible measures to ensure that families know the fate of their relatives.
 The ICRC has a particular role to play through its Central Tracing Agency, which helps to find missing persons once information on such persons has been collected.

+b.
 Prohibition of Enforced Disappearances under Other International Conventions

-- The United Nations Declaration on the Protection of All Persons from Enforced Disappearance, adopted by the United Nations General Assembly on 18 December 1992 (Resolution 47/133), defines the systematic practice of forced disappearances as a crime against humanity.
+•The United Nations Declaration on the Protection of All Persons from Enforced Disappearance, adopted by the United Nations General Assembly on 18 December 1992 (Resolution 47/133), defines the systematic practice of forced disappearances as a crime against humanity.
 This practice constitutes a violation of the right to the respect of human dignity, the right to liberty and security of the person, and the right not to be subjected to torture, and is a grave threat to the right to life (Art.
 1).

 —Prohibition of Enforced Disappearance at all times and Definition of the Crime (Arts.
 1 and 2):

-° Article 1.1: “No exceptional circumstances whatsoever, whether a state of war or a threat of war, internal political instability or any other public emergency, may be invoked as a justification for enforced disappearance.”
+° Article 1(2): “No exceptional circumstances whatsoever, whether a state of war or a threat of war, internal political instability or any other public emergency, may be invoked as a justification for enforced disappearance.”

 ° Article 2: “For the purposes of this Convention, ‘enforced disappearance’ is considered to be the arrest, detention, abduction or any other form of deprivation of liberty by agents of the State or by persons or groups of persons acting with the authorization, support or acquiescence of the State, followed by a refusal to acknowledge the deprivation of liberty or by concealment of the fate or whereabouts of the disappeared person, which place such a person outside the protection of the law.”

 —States Obligations as to the Protection of Persons from all Forms of Enforced Disappearance (Arts.
 3–25):

 ° Article 3: “Each State Party shall take appropriate measures to investigate acts defined in article 2 committed by persons or groups of persons acting without the authorization, support or acquiescence of the State, and to bring those responsible to justice.”